Rate of convergence for the discrete-time approximation of reflected BSDEs arising in switching problems: Study of the discrete-time approximation

 Similarly to equation \eqref{eq schema aleatoire general}, we observe that this obliquely reflected backward scheme can be rewritten equivalently for $k \in \llbracket i,n \rrbracket$ as

 where $(\lambda_k)$ are given by \eqref{eq structure H 1} and, for all $k \in \llbracket 0,n-1 \rrbracket$, $\Delta \cM_k^a$ is an $\mathcal{F}_{t_{k+1}}$-measurable random variable satisfying

-The next theorem is a Snell envelope representation of the obliquely reflected backward scheme. \begin{Proposition} For any $j \in \cI$ and $0 \le i \le n$, the following hold: \begin{enumerate}[(i)] \item The discrete process $\cY^{\Re,\pi}$ dominates any $\Re$-switched backward scheme, that is,
+The next theorem is a Snell envelope representation of the obliquely reflected backward scheme. \begin{Proposition} Assume than \HYP{Fd_2} is in force.
+For any $j \in \cI$ and $0 \le i \le n$, the following hold: \begin{enumerate}[(i)] \item The discrete process $\cY^{\Re,\pi}$ dominates any $\Re$-switched backward scheme {excluding a possible instantaneous initial switch}, that is,

 \item Define the strategy $\bar{a}^{\Re,\pi}=(\bar{\theta}_r,\bar{\alpha}_r)_{r \geqslant 0}$ recursively by $(\bar{\theta}_0,\bar{\alpha}_0):=(i,j)$ and, for $r \geqslant 1$,

 Then we have $\bar{a}^{\Re,\pi} \in \mathscr{A}^{\Re,\pi}_{i,j}$ and